yottalabsai/verl/docs/start/multinode.rst

 Step 3: Submit a job with SkyPilot
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-1. Create a ``verl-cluster.yml`` with the following content:
+1. Create a SkyPilot YAML ``verl-cluster.yml`` with the following content:

-.. parsed-literal:: workdir: .  will sync all the data to the remote cluster. so put your yaml in a separate directory.
+.. parsed-literal:: workdir: .  will sync all the data in the current dir to the remote cluster.
- WANDB_API_KEY: <replace with your wandb api key>

 .. code-block:: yaml